 - An Intense Story Based Curriculum: including listening and Non Violent Communication skills, the art and craft of storytelling, speech writing and presentation skills, and a visit to NYC and the UN.
 The curriculum also uses case studies of exemplary American leaders in times of social and national crisis (i.e. Abraham Lincoln or Martin Luther King, Jr.)

-- Public speaking: NSL will provide a number of opportunities so participants find their voice and tell their own leadership story, culminating in a leadership moment of five minutes during which each participant makes a formal presentation to an audience at a Washington DC based Conference including those held at the US Congress, French and Canadian Embassies and the annual SAIS Conference held at John Hopkins University.
+- Public speaking: NSL will provide a number of opportunities so participants find their voice and tell their own leadership story, culminating in a leadership moment of five minutes during which each participant makes a formal presentation to an important Washington audience at SAIS, before Members of Congress, before diverse Faith Communities, and at various Embassies.

-- Active network of graduates: By having an established network of NSL Alumni, we seek to continue to engage participants in joint social entrepreneurial initiatives to ensure their new story grows roots at home.
+- Active network of graduates: By having an established network of NSL Alumni, we seek to continue to engage participants in joint social entrepreneurial initiatives that grow out of their PFC work, to ensure their new story grows roots at home.

 Marked by these seven new experiences, the participant grows a richer sense of self in an environment that encourages friendship, team learning, and exploration.
 They discover their identity need not be solely defined by the conflict.
 With every graduate, the program creates a living contradiction to the pessimism that limits the possibility for cooperation.
 When the headlines tell the younger generation, ‘It can never be done’, young Palestinian and Israelis who have experienced working, learning and serving together in NSL, can reply, ‘It can be done, because we are doing it’.